Who knew that Shrinky Dinks (and some key rings) could be the answer?

 My 10-year-old became in charge of the toaster oven (I don’t have to do anything?!?
 Really?).
 By the end of the week, we needed more Shrinky Dinks (when we used up all the Shrinky Dinks from the first sets, we also got this one for my daughter and this awesome one for the boys.
 Recommended!).

 Shrinky Dinks, though, aren’t as popular as they were when I was growing up.
 The selection is pretty slim.
 Toys R’ Us doesn’t even sell one set!

-One item that is readily available are blank sheets of Shrinky Dink Sheets, which you can use to create your own designs.
+One item that is readily available is blank sheets of Shrinky Dink Sheets, which you can use to create your own designs.

 But what do you do when you run out of Shrinky Dinks kits to buy and mom really isn’t an artist?

-Well, the one thing I can draw on those blank Shrinky Dink pages are nice big bubble letters…which takes kids lots of time to color and cut out.
+Well, the one thing I can draw on those blank Shrinky Dink pages is nice big bubble letters…which takes kids lots of time to color and cut out.
 (Warning: Choose the “frosted” paper, which kids can color on using colored pencils.
-The “crystal clear” shrinky dink paper requires permanent markers…big no no!)
+The “crystal clear” shrinky dink paper requires permanent markers…big no-no!)

 1. Draw bubble letters, connecting to each other, on blank Shrinky Dink sheets, like these.
 Fill the rest of the page with more free form shapes and “charms.”
 Add loops where the key ring holes will go.